 Summer walks, featuring an irritated osprey

-This summer has been full of short trips close to home.
-No mountain hikes this season, but New Hampshire has plenty of other places to enjoy.
+No mountain hikes for me this season, but New Hampshire provides many other places to enjoy.

 A brief encounter with an angry bird